A Cutting-Edge Garden Tool

 – Posted in: Miscellaneous

 I really meant to join in on the Garden Bloggers’ Hoe Down sponsored by Carol over at May Dreams Gardens last Saturday.
 Really I did.
 But [insert list of poor excuses here, because I know all the rest of you are busy gardening too, and yet many of you made the time to participate…].
 To be honest, my collection of hoes is rather pitiful, and I very seldom use them anyway, so they’re pretty crummy-looking, and they’re buried somewhere in the back corner of the shed.
 Instead of taking the time to extricate them, I figured I’d write about a hand tool that I rarely have to hunt for, because I guard it carefully: my hori hori knife.
+I also have a chainsaw that I keep in my tool shed.
+Your chainsaw likely spends most of the year in the shed, so make sure you service it correctly by lubricating the chain or replacing the chainsaw bar before use.

 Also known as a soil knife, this fantastic tool has a thin but strong steel blade and pointed tip.
 One side of the blade has a serrated edge, and one side is honed to a straight cutting edge.
 It’s invaluable for weeding and handy for harvesting, too.
 The cutting edges also make it my tool of choice for dividing perennials, because it can easily saw through tough asters and other plants with dense or woody crowns.
 The blade on mine is also slightly concave, so it doubles as a narrow trowel, and it has measurement markings so I can use it for spacing seedlings.